peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString();

 Converts this object to a string in JavaScript Object Notation (JSON) format.
 See the overload to JSONString taking a JSONOptions argument for further information.If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
-Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, `22("Test")
-        ` is converted to `"Test"
+Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, `22("Test")`  is converted to `"Test"`  and `true`  is converted to `"true"`  ).
+If, after such conversion, two or more map keys are identical, this method throws a CBORException.
-        ` and `true
-        ` is converted to `"true"
-        ` ).
-If, after such conversion, two or more map keys are identical, this ethod throws a CBORException.
 The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to JSON string.

 <b>Return Value:</b>